tonymullen/meanjs-calendar/README.md

      grunt build

 to have `wiredep` scan your `bower.json` file and add your dependency paths to `/config/assets/default.js`.
-In addition to the required `.js` paths, you should also see the `fullcalendar.css` included under the `css` dependencies in that file.
+In addition to the required `.js` paths, you should also see `fullcalendar.css` included under the `css` dependencies in that file.

 ## Demo